EntySec/EntySec-Blog/_posts/2026-01-05-http-reverse-shell.md

 Nothing is hidden.
 Nothing is implied.

-The system does exactly—and only—what you tell it to do.
+The system does exactly — and only — what you tell it to do.

 ## 5. How to Represent This from Scratch

 If you want to build this yourself, resist the urge to start coding immediately.
 Assembly rewards preparation far more than experimentation.
 The margin for error is small, and when something breaks, the system rarely tells you *why*.

 Instead, focus on mastering a small set of foundational building blocks.
-Everything in this shell—and in most low-level tooling—is composed from them.
+Everything in this shell — and in most low-level tooling — is composed from them.

 1. **Syscall Table:** Memorize or reference syscall numbers for your architecture.
 There is no safety net.
    Unlike higher-level languages, there are no symbolic names at runtime.
-Calling the wrong syscall number does not raise an exception—it simply invokes the wrong kernel behavior.
+Calling the wrong syscall number does not raise an exception — it simply invokes the wrong kernel behavior.
 Keep a reliable syscall reference close, and verify numbers against the kernel version you are targeting.

 2. **The Stack:** Argument vectors and structures live here.
 Misalignment causes subtle crashes.
-   The stack is not just temporary storage—it is how arguments are passed to `execve`, how structures are built, and how control flow is preserved.
+   The stack is not just temporary storage — it is how arguments are passed to `execve`, how structures are built, and how control flow is preserved.
 Incorrect alignment can cause syscalls to fail silently or child processes to crash in ways that are difficult to diagnose.
 Always be deliberate about what you push and when you clean up.

 3. **Register Sanitation:** Always zero registers before reuse.
 Garbage in high bits breaks syscalls.
-   On x86_64, writing to a 32-bit register clears the upper 32 bits—but writing to an 8- or 16-bit register does not.
+   On x86_64, writing to a 32-bit register clears the upper 32 bits — but writing to an 8- or 16-bit register does not.
 This leads to a common class of bugs where a syscall argument looks correct in the low bits but is corrupted in the high bits.
-Defensive zeroing is not wasteful—it is survival.
+Defensive zeroing is not wasteful — it is survival.

 4. **Network Byte Order:** Confusing endianness is the fastest way to fail silently.
    IP addresses, ports, and protocol fields all have strict byte-order requirements.
 In Assembly, nothing performs conversions for you.
 A single swapped byte can produce a connection that never completes, with no error message to guide you.